punk-kaos/JS8Call-improved/README.md

 # JS8Call-improved
 JS8Call-improved is continued development of the original JS8Call project.
 Most of the same developers have worked on both projects.
-With JS8Call-improved we are able to implement bug fixes and features must faster so development can proceed at a faster pace.

 Like JS8Call, JS8Call-improved is licensed under the GPLv3, the Qt libraries used by JS8Call-improved are licensed under the LGPL.
 See [LICENSE](LICENSE) for the details.
 All copyrights remain with the original holders.
 Source code for JS8Call-improved is [here](https://github.com/JS8Call-improved/JS8Call-improved)